MaxwellLei/GeoChemistry-Nexus/web/docs/Tutodials/Setting.md

 ### ⚙️ Others

 - **Start with System**: The software will start automatically when the system boots.
+- **Developer Mode**: This mode provides debugging features for developers.
+Non-developers are advised not to enable it to avoid unintended operations.
 - **Auto Check for Updates**: The software will automatically check for updates upon startup; however, due to server issues, this function is temporarily disabled and will be restored in a future version.
 - **Exit Method**: The software can be exited in two ways: Direct Exit or Minimize to System Tray.
 If you choose to minimize to the tray, you can right-click the tray icon and select Exit to close the software.